Gaskoin Richard Morden Wright: Nablus mission and Founding St. Luke's Hospital

 In 1898 Wright applied for funding for a small hospital again.
-He was initially denied by the new governor, who reportedly requested a bribe.
-However, the British Embassy Secretary, Arthur Ponsonby went to Nablus and demanded that Wright's team be able to build a wall to expand their existing hospital.
+He was initially denied by the new governor, who reportedly requested a bribe; however, the British Embassy Secretary, Arthur Ponsonby went to Nablus and demanded that Wright's team be able to build a wall to expand their existing hospital.

 In 1989 Wright became sick again for three months and his team took over his work.
 On 2 April 1898 he went back to England with his wife to attend the 17 May C.M.S. committee.
 Wright and his wife returned to Nablus on 8 December 1898.

 In 1900 Gaskoin reported that the new hospital increased efficiency and patient treatment volume.
 This hospital became the only hospital in the region as both the government and military hospitals had closed.
 St Luke's hospital offered church services in the mornings and evenings.
-Others working alongside Wright included Daoud Katibeh, a local doctor and Ms. Bedells, Ms.Kitchen, and Ms. Lawford, who were nurses..
-The hospital had forty beds and was essential during the cholera outbreak of 1902 when 500 people died.
-The hospital dealt with approximately 400 patients a year.
+Others working alongside Wright included Daoud Katibeh, a local doctor and Ms. Bedells, Ms. Kitchen, and Ms. Lawford, who were nurses.
+The hospital had forty beds and was essential during the cholera outbreak of 1902 when 500 people died; the hospital dealt with approximately 400 patients a year.

 On 26 May 1903, again sick, Wright went back to England.
 His place was taken by another CMS medical missionary Frederick Oakley Lasbrey who had a hospital in Old Cairo.
 When Lasbrey returned to Old Cairo., Dr Cooper, another C.M.S. missionary, took control of the hospital.
-When, Cooper was called back by the C.M.S.
-Wright returned to Nablus on 25 March 1904.
+When Cooper was called back by the C.M.S., Wright returned to Nablus on 25 March 1904.

 In 1906 Wright added two recovery wards to accommodate the growing number of patients that visited the hospital.

-In 1917 Wright retired from missionary service..
+In 1917 Wright retired from missionary service.

 Legacy

 The St Luke's Hospital in Nablus that Wright founded is still in operation in 2025. and remains the only charitable hospital in Nablus.
-Wright also published a book titled, Value of Turpentine in Gallstone Operants.although this method never found a place in patient treatment When Wright retired from missionary work he was honored by the C.M.S for his long service.
+Wright also published a book titled, Value of Turpentine in Gallstone Operants; however, this method never found a place in patient treatment.

+When Wright retired from missionary work he was honored by the C.M.S for his long service.

 Death

-After his missionary work Wright and wife returned to London.
+After his missionary work Wright and his wife returned to London.
 Wright died on 10 September 1923 in Metheringham, Lincoln, England.